-The proposal required application to the Zoning Board of Adjustment.
-Ultimately, negotiations with the Planning Board led to a building design, site layout, signage, landscaping, and other site features that are within the business development character that Moultonborough strives for.
-The addition of a sidewalk and crosswalk, consistent with community plans to improve pedestrian access in the village, was also negotiated through the site plan review process.
-This unique Dollar General Store employs approximately 8 people.
+Located in a Commercial Zone at the junction of Commercial Zones A, B and C, this business hosted a grand opening on June 3, 2017 after a long negotiation process with the Town.
+The proposal required a variance from the Zoning Board of Adjustment and received Planning Board site plan approval in 2015 with two Conditional Use Permits.
+Members of the community objected to the introduction of this national chain store to the village area.
+Ultimately, negotiations with the Planning Board led to a building design (9100 square feet), site layout, signage, landscaping, and other site features that are intended to be compatible with the character of a New England village.
+The addition of a sidewalk and crosswalk were negotiated through the site plan review process.
+Dollar General currently employs approximately 8 people.